cloudflare/cloudflare-docs-engine/src/content/runtime-apis/durable-objects.md

 - <code>put(key<ParamType>string</ParamType>, value<ParamType>any</ParamType>) <Type>Promise</Type></code>

   - Stores the value and associates it with the given key.
-The value can be any type supported by [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm), which is true of most types.
+The value can be any type supported by the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm), which is true of most types.

 - <code>put(entries<ParamType>Object</ParamType>) <Type>Promise</Type></code>

   - Takes an Object and stores each of its keys and values to storage.
-Each value can be any type supported by [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm), which is true of most types.
+Each value can be any type supported by the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm), which is true of most types.
+Supports up to 128 key-value pairs at a time.

 - <code>delete(key<ParamType>string</ParamType>) <Type>Promise&lt;boolean></Type></code>